G. de P. — All right, I am ready to answer any questions that may be asked.

 Now that does not mean that I should advise the physician in attendance to be abrupt, unkind, harsh, critical, or unsympathetic — not at all.
 The physician's duty is a truly sublime one, and kindliness, understanding of the conditions, and comfort and consolation, are even, I think, sometimes more healing to a sick body than are the remedies that a physician gives.

-Student — Professor, is it any use for the scientists of the present day to try to establish interplanetary communication?
+Student — Is it any use for the scientists of the present day to try to establish interplanetary communication?
 Because if they should accomplish it with any faculty that they have, what good would it do them?
 Even just the mere difference of language is an obstacle.
 The inhabitants of the other planets may have entirely different ways of communicating, different senses, and different everything.

 G. de P. — They almost certainly have.

 Student — So it seems to me that it is just a waste of time.
 After they have advanced sufficiently, perhaps they will be able to do it in other ways.

 G. de P. — I would not go that far.
 The mere fact of trying to establish interplanetary communication is a good thing, I do believe.
 It raises the mind away from earthly things.
 It enlarges the imagination; it increases our sympathies, and gives us illuminating suggestions of animate entities on other planets.
 The effort is a good one to make.
 I do wonder though what would happen if our scientists could catch a Venerian or a Jovian, and put him in a glass case!
 What would they do to him — if they could; and I might say what might not a Venerian do to our scientists!